 I refuse to give her pizza everyday.
 Partly because it’s not very healthy and partly because I’m terrified that if she eats it too often, she’ll decide she doesn’t like that either.
 She has pizza twice a week and on the other nights she is offered what we’re having or a slice of bread and butter.
 She inevitably chooses the bread and butter but rarely eats more than a couple of bites.
 And so she goes to bed with no dinner.
 It sounds terrible but in all this time, she’s never complained that she’s hungry and she remains at a healthy weight, so I try not to worry about it too much.

 Will it Ever get Better?

 In the future I hope that things will improve.
 The fact she still tries new foods gives me hope.
 The fact that she likes bacon and cheese gives me hope (she clearly has functioning tastebuds).
-For now I’ll keep offering her what we eat and hope that one day she’ll discover the same love of food the rest of the family shares.
+For now I’ll continue with the relaxed approach, keep offering her what we eat and hope that one day she’ll discover the same love of food the rest of the family shares.